fabiograsso/okta-lab-radius/README.md

 More detailed instructions are coming...

-Before start, copy the Okta RADIUS Agent setup file (OktaRadiusAgentSetup-x.xx.x.deb) in the `radius-agent` folder
+Before start, copy the Okta RADIUS Agent setup file (OktaRadiusAgentSetup-x.xx.x.deb) in the `packages` folder

 ## Commands